Welcome to the August newsletter.

 The Department for Transport has published a consultation document on setting local speed limits.
 The aim of the guidance is to provide information to local authorities on setting speed limits and making the use of 20mph more widespread.

 A330 Crash June 2009

 The French Bureau of Investigations and Analysis has published its report into the crash of the Airbus A330 flying from Rio de Janeiro to Paris on 1 June 2009.
 The report identifies that the crash was caused by a combination of faulty sensors and mistakes by inadequately trained pilots.
 It also raises wider concerns about the level of training provided for pilots flying hi-tech planes faced with a high altitude crisis.

 Rail Safety Performance

 The Rail Safety and Standards Board has published the following:

 The British Medical Association published a second report on health and transport, Healthy Lives = Healthy People.
 The report urges the government to further integrate health into transport policy in an attempt to reduce the harmful effects of transport on health.

 Date: July 16, 2012

-As well as encouraging and supporting the sharing of Britain's expertise and knowledge, PACTS is committed to using the Decade of Action for Road Safety as an opportunity to build on existing European and international contacts and learn from experience from outside the UK.
-Therefore each month a publication from a different country will be featured on the Decade of Action page on the PACTS website
+As well as encouraging and supporting the sharing of Britain’s expertise and knowledge, PACTS is committed to using the Decade of Action for Road Safety as an opportunity to build on existing European and international contacts and learn from experience from outside the UK.
+Therefore each month a publication from a different country will be featured on the Decade of Action website.

 “We are not the kind of organization that chooses to have a spectacular celebration, but we do indeed consider it a memorable occasion”, says SWOV’s managing director Fred Wegman.
 “Over the years, we have gathered an incredible amount of road safety knowledge on the basis of scientific research.
 SWOV will continue its efforts to ensure that this knowledge is put to good use with fewer road casualties as a result.”